BONDY25/BONDY25/README.md

 Hello, I am BONDY25, I like cats, play guitar and make apps.

-I have the most experience with c# but have a pretty good understanding of most languages
+I have the most experience with C# but have a pretty good understanding of most languages.
+I spent most of my further education studying engineering and then somehow feel into systems, data science and IT.
+Completed a 2 year software development apprenticeship and now here I am.

-Recently jumped into Web-Dev and JavaScript, I think I know what I'm doing... but my Google search history might not show it
+Recently jumped into Web-Dev and JavaScript, I think I know what I'm doing... but my Google search history might not show it.